SAP-samples/teched2025-DA262/exercises/ex2/README.md

 ```
  Generate sample data
 ```
-- Choose or type __#db/schema.cds__ and then enter the above prompt
+- Choose or type __#db/schema.cds__ and then enter the above prompt.

 ![alt text](/exercises/ex2/images/11_select_variable.png)

-<br>__10.__  __Accept__ the generated sample data, and you can see 2 csv files in the project test folder.
+<br>__10.__  __Accept__ the generated sample data, and you can see 2 csv files in the project __test__ folder.

 ![alt text](/exercises/ex2/images/12_accept_sampledata.png)

 ![alt text](/exercises/ex2/images/13_testdata_projecttree.png)

-<br>__11.__ Go back to the __"Open Data Editor"__ in the Joule and to review the generated sample data.
+<br>__11.__ Go back to the joule panel and click on  __"Open Data Editor"__ & review the generated sample data.

-Note, sample data is used to populate entities with predefined data sets for development and testing.
+> __ℹ️ NOTE__: Sample data is used to populate entities with predefined data sets for development and testing.
 It allows developers to quickly verify application functionality, simulate realistic scenarios, and validate service behavior.
-Sample data generated to the /test/data-project folder, by default will not be copied to the SAP HANA runtime.
+Sample data generated to the /test/data in the project folder, by default will not be copied to the SAP HANA runtime.

 ![alt text](/exercises/ex2/images/14_open_editor-sampledata.png)